Series / Hikari Sentai Maskman

 - The Atoner: Igam became a nun.

 - The Artifact: The number "5" on their emblem, which was decided back when the team was originally going to be called "Fiveman".
+When they actually made a show with that name a couple years later, the suits instead had V's on them.

 - Barehanded Blade Block: One episode had Kenta learning this in order to thwart Baraba's scheme.